kararei/tp/docs/DeveloperGuide.md

 | **Note** | Additional information or details added to a customer profile or trip, such as special requests or important reminders.                                 |

 --------------------------------------------------------------------------------------------------------------------

+## Planned Enhancement

+### Escape Character for Notes

+Currently, if parameter prefixes (e.g., `n/`, `p/`, `e/`, `a/`, `t/`, `acc/`, `i/`, `d/`, `c/`) appear within note content, they are treated as separate parameters rather than as part of the note.
+To allow users to include these prefix patterns in their notes, we plan to implement an escape character mechanism.

+**Proposed Implementation:**
+- Introduce a special escape character (e.g., backslash `\`) that users can place before parameter prefixes in notes
+- For example, `nts/Remember to call \p/12345678` would include "p/12345678" as part of the note text
+- The parser will detect the escape character and interpret the following prefix as literal text rather than a parameter marker

+**Benefits:**
+- Users can include parameter-like text in their notes without causing unexpected parsing behavior
+- Improves flexibility in note content without compromising the existing command structure
+- Maintains backward compatibility with existing commands

+**Implementation Challenges:**
+- Need to modify the parser to recognize and handle the escape character
+- Must ensure proper handling of edge cases, such as multiple consecutive escape characters

+### Add End Date for Trips

+Currently, trips only have a start date.
+To better support trip planning and tracking, we plan to enhance the Trip model to include an end date.

+**Proposed Implementation:**
+- Add a new `TripEndDate` class similar to the existing `TripDate` class
+- Extend the Trip model to include an end date field
+- Update relevant parsers to accept an end date parameter (e.g., `ed/5/6/2024`)
+- Modify the trip display to show both start and end dates
+- Update storage to persist the end date information

+**Benefits:**
+- Allows users to track the full duration of trips
+- Enables future enhancements such as trip duration calculations and trip overlap detection
+- Provides more complete trip information at a glance

+**Implementation Challenges:**
+- Need to ensure the end date is not earlier than the start date
+- Must update existing trip displays and storage format while maintaining backward compatibility
+- Should modify trip filtering to consider both start and end dates

 ## **Appendix: Instructions for manual testing**